hannahdesmond/mastery-curriculum/chapter3/README.md

 - _The program says "I'm done with this line!
 Here's what it evaluated to: `15`"._

 > The principle that "`object.message` gets replaced by the return value, which can be a new `object` for a new `message`" is called **referential transparency**.

+## Complete the mastery quiz for chapter 3

+Use your mastery quizzes repository to do the quiz for chapter 3.